 You might think of a large corporation like Google when you hear the phrase “company culture.”
 That’s because they’ve made culture a key component of their corporate identity.

 There are numerous articles about Google’s culture online, as well as photographs of their campuses and even videos of genuine employees discussing life at the company.
 Take a look:

 Culture training can easily be integrated into your training program using any of the methods we’ve already discussed, such as eLearning, interactive training, or videos.

 Another study by Glassdoor stated that a firm spends around £3,000 and 27 days to hire a new employee, making it essential to get things right after investing so much time and money.
 So why not start training the new hire before they start their first day?

-This can be done by providing simple information such as parking directions, the dress code, or their manager’s name.
-It might also be more extensive, such as providing them an employee handbook to study before their first day on the job.
+This can be done by providing the simple information such as parking directions, the dress code, or their manager’s name.
+It might also be more extensive, such as providing them with an employee handbook to study before their first day on the job.